match-stick-model/actions-citizens-take/README.md

 ## Terminology
 * A 'Request for Proposal' is an idea that's been approved and written up into a formal brief.
 Its a project funding announcement for which proposals are invited.
 The RFP outlines the scoring process and contract terms and guides how the bid should be formatted.
 * An 'Open Problem Statement' is created by the Council and used to prompt and focus discussion and investigation in areas of interest that The Foundation is especially interested in funding.
-* An 'issue' is a project or idea that requires funding.
+* An 'issue' is an idea that you think ought to be funded.
-* A 'pull request.'

 ## Overview of the Process

 * 00 - Open Problem Statements (OPS).
 Used by the council to indicate areas we're especially interested in funding.
 * 01 - Ideas.
 Big ideas are 'issues', and small fixes are 'pull requests'.
 * 02 - Review.
 Our team presents the ideas to the ambassadors for review and a vote.
-* 03 - Publish 'Requests for Proposals'.
-Approved ideas have a 'Request for Proposal' written, and published in 'issues' with an 'RFP' label.
+* 03 - Approve.
+Create and publish a 'Requests for Proposal' in 'issues' with an 'RFP' label.
 * 04 - Invite Proposals.
 The community and our team can invite proposals.
 Must include a timeline and milestones for funding.
 * 05 - Scoring.
 Ambassadors score proposals based on weighting set out in the RFP.
 A summary of the final scores shared in the comments.
 * 06 - Council Approval.
 The council sign-off on the projects that have been selected through scoring before funding can be released.